 - HIPLOK airlok secure bicycle hanger

-However, we can’t all be that lucky and space drunk unfortunately, so let’s look at the options.
+However, we can’t all be that lucky and space drunk unfortunately, so let’s look at other storage ideas.
 Outside spaces will also need some sort of security.

 Storage solutions for outside should be well thought through, something that is solid enough to not fall apart in bad weather, or be destroyed easily by potential burglars and will keep your bikes dry so they don’t go rusty.